Linear Response of Zero-Resistance States: Abstract

 \section{Abstract}

-A two-dimensional electron system in the presence of a magnetic field and microwave irradiation undergoes a non\-equilibrium phase transition towards a domain state.
-It is believed that this so-called zero-resistance state responds to applied dc voltages or dc currents by slightly changing the domain structure, which constitutes a locally nonlinear response, involving singular changes in the local charge density.
-Here we propose an alternative response scenario that is locally linear and leads to a smooth charge redistribution, in agreement with recent experiments.
-We derive a general relation, according to which the domain state is dissipationless if the effective conductivity is isotropic but otherwise can be dissipative.
+A two-dimensional electron system in the presence of a magnetic field and microwave irradiation can undergo a phase transition towards a zero-resistance state.
+A widely used model predicts the zero-resistance state to be a domain state, which responds to applied dc voltages or dc currents by slightly changing the domain structure.
+Here we propose an alternative response scenario, according to which the domain pattern remains unchanged.
+Surprisingly, a fixed domain pattern does not destroy zero resistance, provided that the resistance is direction independent.
+Otherwise, if the symmetry of the domain pattern allows a direction dependence of the resistance, the domain state can be dissipative.
 We give examples for both situations and simulate the response behavior numerically.